McAuley High School, Auckland

 McAuley High School is a Catholic girls' secondary school in Ōtāhuhu, New Zealand.
-The school was founded by the Sisters of Mercy in 1962 and continues to be run by the order.
+The school was founded by the Sisters of Mercy in 1962 and continues to be owned by the order.
+The college is a State-integrated school.

 Students at the school achieve highly compared to the national average and to students at schools with a similar decile rating.
-Attendance figures are very high compared to most low decile schools because the principal gives this a very high priority.
+Attendance figures are very high compared to most low decile schools.
 Regular attendance at school is a constant message that is backed up by the local catholic church which stands at over 90%.

 In 2016 the school was awarded with both Excellence in Engaging and Education Supreme Awards by the Prime Minister of New Zealand.